 Hamilton Creek Park is located off Interstate 40E, past the airport going east.
 Take exit 219 at Stewart's Ferry Pike.
 Stewart's Ferry Pike turns into Bell Road.
 Follow Bell Road about three miles to the park entrance noted by a Metro Parks - US Army Corps of Engineers sign.
 Hamilton Creek is one of Metro Parks' four parks that contain mountain bike trails.
 With just a little over 11 miles of single-track, Hamilton Creek has enough limestone rock and exposed root to satisfy the most discerning of technical riders.
 Rated as an Intermediate/Advanced Trail system, Hamilton Creek offers two loops of varying difficulty.
 The Lakeside Trail (Intermediate - 4.5 miles) gives you numerous opportunities to practice your skills on technical single-track.
 The Pinnacle Trail (Advanced - 6.5 miles), flows at a faster pace and constantly challenges you.

 Trail features include creek beds, narrow passages, multiple rock drops, log crossings, and steep downhill sections.
 Riders should expect fast, flowing sections of trail to break up the overall technical demands of these trails.
 Utilize the system in either a clockwise or counter-clockwise direction.
 Port-O-Let facilities and water are at the Lakeside trailhead.
-Park at the Lakeside Trail (Hamilton Creek Park main) or Pinnacle Trail (Ned Shelton Road).
+Park at the Lakeside Trail (Hamilton Creek Park main).
+The Ned Shelton Road parking lot is closed.
 Volunteers from the Middle Tennessee chapter of IMBA-SORBA maintain Hamilton Creek's trails.
 To contact the Middle Tennessee chapter of SORBA please visit there website at: http://sorbamidtn.org/

 Hamilton Creek Mountain Bike Trail Map